tcorral/JSONC/README.md

 JSON compressor-decompressor is a library to compress big JSON data.

-This library should be used only when the improvement of compression is important.
+This library should be used only when the improvement of compression is important is awful if you try to compress small json objects.

 The rate compression could variate from 8% to 30% depending of the type and values of data.